Best Live TV Streaming Service for Cord Cutters in 2023

 Top channels not available in base package: MLB Network, NFL Network, Travel Channel.

 Live TV streaming services we also tested

-: A cheap live TV streaming service with a variety of channels, but it lacks sports channels, local stations and big-name news networks -- although Cheddar and BBC news are available.
+Philo: This $25 live TV streaming service offers a variety of channels, but it lacks sports channels, local stations and big-name news networks -- although Cheddar and BBC news are available.
 Philo offers bread-and-butter cable staples like AMC, Comedy Channel, Nickelodeon and Magnolia Network (formerly DIY), and specializes in lifestyle and reality programming.
-It also includes a cloud DVR and optional add-ons from Epix and Starz.
-We think most people are better off paying another $15 for Sling TV's superior service, but if Philo has every channel you want, it's a decent deal. .
+It now includes an unlimited cloud DVR and optional add-ons from Epix and Starz.
+We think most people are better off paying extra for Sling TV's superior service, but if Philo has every channel you want, it's a decent deal.
+Read our Philo review.

 How to shop for cord-cutting live TV services

-Broadly, each of these streaming services can be broken down into two main groups: Budget, with prices ranging between $25 and $35 and few or no local channels; and Premium, with prices from $65 and up including local channels and supercharged cloud DVRs.
-That's right, all of the services allow you to record and play back shows, just like a traditional cable or satellite DVR, but they often come with restrictions.
+Broadly, each of these streaming services can be broken down into two main groups: budget, with prices ranging between $25 and $50 and few or no local channels; and premium, with prices from $70 and up, and local channels and supercharged cloud DVRs.
+That's right, all of the servicesallow you to record and play back shows, just like a traditional cable or satellite DVR, but they often come with restrictions.

 Next, there's the multistream question.
 If you want to watch more than one program at the same time -- for example, on your living room TV and on a bedroom TV, or the main TV and a tablet or other devices -- you'll want to make sure the video streaming service you're watching has enough simultaneous streams.
 Sling Orange only allows one stream at a time, and if you try to watch a second, it's blocked.
 Other services have higher simultaneous stream limits.